Palo Alto REST API with Python

 Closing up

 Both Python and API are very powerful tools for data scraping and analysis.
-You can pretty much get any information that you want by simply writing a script instead of going through them manually via the web GUI.
+You can pretty much get any information that you want by simply writing a script instead of going through it manually via the web GUI.

 Written by